nusenu/tor-relay-operator-ids-trust-information/README.md

 ### Adversary Goals

 Adversaries want to maximize their network fraction of the overall tor network capacity and run their attacks without getting detected.
+If they get detected they aim at having no increased setup cost when compared to the previous attempt.

 ### Adversary Capabilities